-Beth has been working with WFT since 2005, and has served as a teaching artist, assistant director, and access coordinator.
+Beth (she/her) has been working with WFT since 2005, and has served as a teaching artist, assistant director, and access coordinator.
 Beth is an inclusion-based drama teacher for the Boston Public Schools, where she teaches drama to K0-5th grade students, including students with Autism and multiple disabilities.
 Her work centers on social emotional learning and wellness, and includes a focus on trauma-sensitive teaching and bullying intervention.
 Beth is also a playwright and director, and founded the Accessible Theatre in 2013, with the mission of creating art for and with disabled artists and patrons.
 Beth holds a Masters Degree in Theatre Education from Emerson College and a Bachelor of Fine Arts degree in Performance Studies from the University of Illinois at Urbana-Champaign.
 Beth has worked with Boston Actors Theatre, Commonwealth Shakespeare Company, New Repertory Theatre, Watertown High School, the Boston Health Commission, The Learning Center for Deaf Children in Framingham, the Watertown Children’s Theatre, and the Community Art Center in Central Square, Cambridge, among other organizations.
 Professional affiliations and conference presentations include the American Alliance for Theatre Education, the Massachusetts Educational Theatre Guild, the Emerson College Theatre Festival, the Chicago Cultural Center, and the Cystic Fibrosis Research Institute.